-Brazil's Senate ousts Rousseff in impeachment vote
+Brazil's Senate ousts Dilma Rousseff in impeachment vote | CNN

 Story highlights

-- Michel Temer, Rousseff's former vice president, is sworn in as president
+NEW: President Michel Temer meets with Cabinet, promises to address economic woes

-- A motion to bar Rousseff from public office for the next eight years fails
+A motion to bar former President Dilma Rousseff from public office for the next eight years fails

 The South American country’s Senate voted 61-20 Wednesday to remove President Dilma Rousseff from office, finding her guilty of breaking budgetary laws in an impeachment trial.

-Michel Temer, Rousseff's former vice president who has been serving as interim president since her suspension in May, will assume the office of president and serve out the remainder of her term.
-He was sworn in Wednesday afternoon.
+Michel Temer, Rousseff’s former vice president who has been serving as interim president since her suspension in May, will assume the office of president and serve out the remainder of her term.
+Temer, a leader of the Brazilian Democratic Movement Party, was sworn in Wednesday afternoon.

 Temer, 75, inherits a tattered economy, along with the keys to the presidential palace in Brasilia, the nation’s capital.